N0S-Party/Staccato65/README.md

 # Staccato65
-A 65% board with OLED and rotary encoder support, and a 3D printed case.
+A 65% board with OLED, rotary encoder support, and a 3D printed case.

 **Specs:**
 * 3D printed case (top mounted)